Pro golfer and winning 2008 U.S. Ryder Cup captain Paul Azinger

 - Individual mindsets

 This reminds me of a conversation I facilitated with pro golfer and winning U.S. Ryder Cup captain Paul Azinger.
 When he agreed to lead the underdog 2008 U.S. Ryder Cup squad, Paul told our group of global Chief Human Resource Officers that he immediately set out to “control the controllables.”
-Paul’s meticulous attention to detail freed his golfers of distractions and put them at ease.
+Paul’s meticulous attention to detail freed his golfers of distractions and put them at ease, allowing them to focus on playing to win.
 With the controllables controlled, the 2008 U.S. Ryder Cup team triumphantly ended a decade of European dominance.
 Of the four factors listed in The Wall Street Journal’s study, individual mindset stands out as the one controllable.
 As one successful woman executive interviewed in the study put it, “The minute I became directive about what I wanted, my career went on the fast track.”
+She was playing to win.
 I read all kinds of studies and articles on how women unwillingly create barriers for themselves.
 We must learn to say no, to ask for help and to regularly seek out candid feedback.
 We need to find the right sponsors to communicate on our behalf.
 We must project confidence, seek out fresh insights from outside our companies and take risks.
 Perhaps you’ve been passed up for a promotion because you simply never fully articulated that you wanted that job!
 My best advice is to:

 - Start at the top and create a vision for yourself